Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

 Ribbon Custom icons can be changed by editing the required XML file section in RibbonX, e.g. `image="MyPrivateIconName"`

 The following image filetypes are can be used.
-Image size should be between 16*16 to 128*128
+Image size should be between 16 x 16 to 128 x 128

  .bmp
  .gif